MitchellDusek/Energy-Analytics-Executive-Dashboard/README.md

 AI tools were used throughout this project to accelerate development and enhance analytical quality.

 - Assisted with DAX measure development and optimization
-- Supported data modeling decisions and validation
+- Supported modeling decisions and validation
 - Helped structure dashboards for clarity and usability
 - Used to test and validate insights against the underlying data